silnrsi/pysilfont/docs/technical.md

 - the object can be iterated over
 - object.keys() returns a list of keys in the object

 however, values can't be set with `object[name] = ... `; rather values need to be set using methods within child objects.
-For example, with a Uglif object, you can refer to the Uadvance object with glif['advance'], but to add a Uadvance oject you need to use glif.addObject().
+For example, with a Uglif object, you can refer to the Uadvance object with glif['advance'], but to add a Uadvance object you need to use glif.addObject().

+This is done so that values can be easily referenced and iterated over, but values can only be changed if appropriate methods have been defined.

 Other Pysilfont objects also use such immutable containers.